How is scoliosis treated?

 If you have been diagnosed with scoliosis and are dealing with debilitating symptoms that are affecting your ability to complete basic tasks and enjoy your hobbies, learning about effective treatment is important.
 This knowledge can help you and your primary care physician develop a care plan that can get you back to a full and active life.

 Many people who developed scoliosis in adolescence have already undergone nonsurgical treatments like bracing.
 If the condition starts to progress into adulthood, or if the condition is purely adult-onset degenerative scoliosis, symptoms of pain or nerve compression can usually be managed nonsurgically with the following approaches:

 Bracing is generally not recommended for the treatment of scoliosis in adults because skeletal maturity has already been reached.
 Braces can actually be counterproductive for adults because they can weaken the supporting muscles, putting more weight and stress on the spine.

 Surgery offered at Laser Spine Institute

 Surgery may be recommended as a treatment of scoliosis for adults when weeks or months of conservative options do not bring relief.
-Traditional open spine procedures for scoliosis involve large, muscle-tearing incisions, followed by overnight hospitalization and a long, often painful, rehabilitation period.
+Traditional open spine procedures for scoliosis involve large, muscle-tearing incisions, followed by a long, often painful, rehabilitation period.

 Laser Spine Institute offers a variety of minimally invasive procedures that allow our surgeons to access the spine using a small incision to avoid unnecessary muscle disruption.
 Decompressing nerves affected by scoliosis can relieve painful symptoms.
-In cases where a fusion is recommended to slow the progression of a curvature, we offer minimally invasive stabilization procedures as an alternative to traditional open spinal fusions.
+In cases where a fusion is recommended to stabilize the spine, we offer minimally invasive stabilization procedures as an alternative to traditional open spine fusions.